-Tennessee Lake Construction & Repair Services
+Tennessee, Georgia, Alabama, Mississippi, or Kentucky Lake Construction & Repair Services

 1. Is he an excavator or a pond builder?

 Most excavating companies, whether they’re a large company with lots of equipment or a one-man show with nothing but a small bulldozer and a backhoe, will tell you they can build a pond.
 Unfortunately, many of these individuals don’t have the knowledge and/or equipment to properly build a pond so that it doesn’t leak; in many instances, they simply want your money and don’t care about the end product and whether it succeeds or fails.
-The first question you should ask a potential builder is whether he owns a sheepsfoot roller; if he doesn’t own one but has a ready source for renting one, ask him to confirm that the rental store will have one available.
+The first question you should ask a potential pond construction partner is whether he owns a sheepsfoot roller; if he doesn’t own one but has a ready source for renting one, ask him to confirm that the rental store will have one available.
 Many heavy equipment rental places don’t have a sheepsfoot, and if they do they only have one, so if it’s rented on a six-month job when you’re looking to build your pond, the builder needs to have another option.
 If the builder tells you his dozer will pack just as well as a sheepsfoot, scratch him off the list and call someone else.
 At least seventy-five percent of all the leaky ponds we have consulted on were built without a sheepsfoot.
-Dozers aren’t made to compact – they are by design, the fact that they move on tracks, made to spread out the weight of the machine.
+Dozers aren’t made to compact – they are by design, and the fact that they move on tracks, made to spread out the weight of the machine.
 A sheepsfoot, by virtue of its knobs on the roller drum, creates an interlocking effect between compacted layers of clay, which is impossible with a dozer.
 We own a Caterpillar sheepsfoot and we’re never at the mercy of rental houses when a landowner is ready to build and doesn’t want to wait weeks or months for equipment.

 Another question you can ask an excavator is what type of principal drain he plans to install.
 Every pond with an earthen dam should have some kind of pipe system for the principal drain for the pond; the most commonly-employed drain for many years was the pipe-and-riser, but in recent years the siphon drain has become popular among knowledgeable pond builders.
 The pipe-and-riser requires a concrete base to protect the pipe from excessive movement from water pressure; it also requires a large plate, usually steel, called an anti-seep collar, that is placed on the horizontal portion of the pipe inside the core of the dam to prevent leakage around the pipe.
 (Many dozer operators will simply place a length of PVC pipe through the dam with no collar and no base, and this invariably leads to leaks.)
 In addition to the principal drain, the dam should also have a properly-engineered earthen spillway, also known as the emergency spillway; however, as the name implies, this earthen release point for the water is only intended for major rain events, and should never be relied on as the sole means of water leaving the pond…And yet we see multiple newly-built ponds every year that have no spillway other than the earthen one.
-If that prospective lake builder looks at you as though you’re from Mars when you ask about the principal drain, or if he tells you all you need is a PVC pipe through the dam, move on to the next name on your list.
+If that prospective lake or pond design and construction company looks at you as though you’re from Mars when you ask about the principal drain, or if he tells you all you need is a PVC pipe through the dam, move on to the next pond construction firm on your list.

 3. Does he know anything about fish, and pond management?